 - identified by a SUPI containing an IMSI.

+An SNPN-enabled UE that supports access to an SNPN using credentials from a separate entity and that is equipped with a USIM holding a PLMN subscription may additionally be configured with the following information for SNPN selection und registration using the PLMN subscription in SNPN access mode:

+- User controlled prioritized list of preferred SNPNs

+- Separate entity controlled prioritized list of preferred SNPNs

+- Separate entity controlled prioritized list of supported Group IDs (GIDs)

+5.30.2.3a SNPN access mode

 An SNPN-enabled UE supports the SNPN access mode.
 When the UE is set to operate in SNPN access mode the UE only selects and registers with SNPNs over Uu as described in clause 5.30.2.4.

 Emergency services are not supported in SNPN access mode.